A wireframe globe breaking out of chains

 • Our release notes should satisfy a diverse audience of both very technical and less technical users.
 As such, it's all-right to include more technical language, for example for security benefits that are not visible, as long as:

-• Changes that are noticable by less technical users are still understandable by them.
+• Changes that are noticeable by less technical users are still understandable by them.

 • What we are describing in non-technical language is understandable by more technical users.